Rehab for Professionals

 Expand list

 Despite misplaced beliefs regarding people who are addicted to drugs and alcohol, addiction does not discriminate between age, gender, profession, financial bracket, or social status.
-Many professionals and business owners suffer from the disease of addiction, including lawyers, accountants, dentists, doctors, therapists, politicians, engineers, scientists, and high-powered CEOs.
+Many professionals and business owners suffer from the disease of addiction.

-The reality is that addiction is more prevalent for professionals than you may think, especially since they are under a lot of stress and pressure every day at the workplace.
-Unfortunately, many professionals may be reluctant to admit that they are suffering from addiction because they are too ashamed to reach out for help.
-That’s why professionals may prefer to attend a drug rehab for professionals or an outpatient program.
+The reality is that addiction is more prevalent for professionals than you may think although, unfortunately, many professionals may be reluctant to admit that they are suffering from addiction and are too ashamed to reach out for help.

 Which Professionals Suffer from Addiction?